CALaliberte/InVeXodus/1 - Manual.md

 If you get an opportunity, check out our [Projects Page](https://github.com/) to see our exciting initiatives and meet our extremely talented engineering community.

+## What we believe about the future of work